Explore our progress

 In addition to community and stakeholder priorities, the future Framework Plan for Downsview will be informed by the priorities of Northcrest and Canada Lands as landowners, and public policy priorities of the City and Province.
 This includes fourteen Draft Principles that Toronto’s City Council adopted in late June 2020 to guide the future of these lands.

 When we compared the priorities of the community and stakeholders with those of the City and Province, and our own, we were encouraged by how much they overlap.
-Our design team has been reviewing these priorities and analyzing the site in detail, and is starting to look at ideas related to:
+Our design team reviewed these priorities and analyzed the site in detail.
+It started to look at ideas related to:

 Round One feedback identified other priorities not included in the above themes.
 There are also City priorities that aren’t yet reflected in the ideas shared here.
 Rest assured, our team is thinking about affordable housing, equity and inclusion, growing the existing economy of locally-owned diverse businesses, built-in sustainability, community services and facilities, and other policies.
 We are committed to pushing boundaries, being innovative, and considering the area holistically for the long haul.

-We’ll be sharing and seeking feedback on policy ideas as part of Round Three of the consultation process.
-At that time we’ll also be sharing maps that propose things like major roads, parks and green spaces, and districts, just like what you see in the 2011 Downsview Secondary Plan, but updated to reflect the new context for the specific area.
+We shared and sought feedback on policy ideas as part of Round Three of the consultation process.
+At that time we also shared maps that propose things like major roads, parks and green spaces, and districts, just like what you see in the 2011 Downsview Secondary Plan, but updated to reflect the new context for the specific area.

 Round Two: Your Thoughts on These Ideas

 This second round of consultation is focused on getting your thoughts on these early ideas.
-We will be presenting them at a Virtual Public Townhall and four subject-specific Virtual Public Workshops scheduled for September and October.
-You can learn more about these events and register on our Participate page.
+We presented them at a Virtual Public Townhall and four subject-specific Virtual Public Workshops in September and October.